FateMeetsLuck/dmildew/README.md

 Closure functions that refer to variables in an outer scope beyond the immediate function declaration scope can have variables shadowed by declaring them in the same scope.
 See examples/thistest.mds for the issue.

+DMildew has only been tested on Windows and Linux x86_64 operating systems.
+Please test on other operating systems to report problems.
+Note that compiled bytecode is platform dependent (byte order matters) and bytecode scripts must be compiled for each platform, similar to Lua.

 ## Help

 There is now a ##dmildew channel on the Freenode IRC network.
 If no one is there, leave a question or comment on the github project page.